biofer76/kali-docker/README.md

 ```

 ## How to use
-You can run command `kali` in project folder followed by a Kali tool commands and related arguments
+You can run command `kali` in project folder followed by a Kali tool command and related arguments

 ```
 ./kali "ping 192.168.1.1"
 ```

-**System wide usage**
+### System-wide usage
-If you prefer use Kali container as default command launcher, you can create an alias to run Kali tools as system-wide executable:
+If you prefer to use Kali container as default command launcher, you can create an alias to run Kali tools as system-wide executable:

 ```
 alias kali='$(PWD)/kali'